 DLUHC have issued regulations that require the full Council to approve an MRP Statement in advance of each year.
 A variety of options are provided to Councils in the guidance with the underlying principle that a prudent provision is made.
 A formal review of this Policy is to be undertaken every five years with the next review due in January 2021.
-Due to capacity issues, in part as a result of the additional work required by the ongoing pandemic, this review has been delayed by one year to January 2022.
-This has allowed a detailed review to be undertaken during 2021/22, in conjunction with the Council's treasury advisors.
+Due to capacity issues, in part as a result of the additional work required by the ongoing pandemic, this review has been delayed but is currently ongoing, in conjunction with the Council's treasury advisor.